ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R5.11** RPP MUST support representation of a collections of resources.

-**R5.12** The representation of the links (see R4.7) MUST be expressed using the RPP server's internal identifiers.
-The RPP SHOULD also consider using URIs and/or [@!RFC6570] URI templates for uniform addressing of link targets, both internal and external to the RPP server.
+**R5.12** The representation of the links (see R4.7) MUST be expressed using the RPP Server's internal identifiers.
+The RPP SHOULD also consider using URIs and/or [@!RFC6570] URI templates for uniform addressing of link targets, both internal and external to the RPP Server.

 **R5.13** RPP MUST define a structured data model for all object types that require DNS representation (e.g., Host, Domain).
 The data model MUST support commonly used DNS record types (such as A, AAAA, CNAME, MX, NS, DS, TXT) and their standard attributes, such as TTL.
 See R10.14 for extensibility requirements.